annotation/text-fabric/tf/docs/about/volumes.md

 ![volumes](../images/Volumes/Volumes.003.png)

 Cross-references are a good example of edges that link nodes across volumes.
-Here we see that clause nodes may be crossreferenced.
+Here we see that clause nodes may be cross-referenced.
 The data of this is in the edge feature `crossref`.
 In this corpus, `crossref` annotates those edges with a similarity measure.